-Do you remember the first scar you ever got?
-Was it when you fell off your bicycle and scraped your knee?
+Do you remember the first scar you ever had?
+Was it when you fell off your bike and scraped your knee?
 Or were you running too fast and slipped on a wet floor?
-Every scar has a story to tell!

-The doctor cuts the cord an inch or two from your body in order to give your body time to heal and close the point where the cord joined your body.
-This piece of the cord left on your tummy is called a stump.
-Over the next few days, your body will heal your abdomen by forming scar tissue to make your belly button.
+The doctor cuts the cord an inch or two from your body to give your body time to heal and close the point at which the cord is connected to your body.
+This piece of the cord that remains on your tummy is called a stump.
+Over the next few days, your body will heal your abdomen by forming scar tissue called your belly button.
 The stump eventually dries and falls off like a scab falling off a healed wound.

-Basically, your belly button is just a scar left over after the umbilical cord was removed!
-Since this is the place where your umbilical cord had been attached earlier, the belly button is also called the ‘umbilicus’.
+Basically, your belly button is just a scar left over after the umbilical cord has been removed!
+As this is where the umbilical cord was previously attached, the belly button is also called the ‘umbilicus’.

 Belly buttons come in different shapes and sizes.
 We usually classify them into two main groups: innies and outies, depending on whether they go inward or stick out.
 Although getting an innie or an outie is a matter of chance, most people have innies.

-Some people believe that one’s belly button style depends on the manner or distance at which the cord was cut, but there is no evidence to prove this is true.
-The more agreed-upon view is that the type merely depends on the manner in which the scar tissue formed.
+Some people believe that the shape of the navel depends on the way in which or distance at which the cord was cut, but there is no evidence that this is true.
+The more common view is that the type merely depends on how the scar tissue formed.
 Outies have extra scar tissue protruding out, as compared to innies, which are more concave.

-Sometimes, an outie can also be created due to an umbilical hernia or umbilical granuloma.
-Those conditions may sound scary, but they rarely pose any threat or require any treatment.
-Let’s take a closer look at these conditions that may cause outies in newborns.
+Sometimes an umbilical hernia or umbilical granuloma can lead to an outfit.
+These conditions may sound scary, but they rarely pose a threat or require no treatment.
+Let’s take a closer look at these conditions, which can lead to outies in newborns.

-In premature babies, when the abdominal muscles are not developed well, the intestine tends to push through these muscles and create a bulge near the navel.
-It can visibly poke out more when the baby cries and strains its muscles.
-This hernia typically closes within three to four years, so surgeons usually recommend waiting before suggesting any sort of operation.
+When the abdominal muscles are not well-developed in premature babies, the intestine tends to push through these muscles and form a bulge near the navel.
+It can visibly protrude more when the baby cries and strains its muscles.
+This hernia typically closes within three to four years, so surgeons recommend waiting before any sort of operation.

-A more common condition is an umbilical granuloma, where a swollen piece of skin develops in the belly button in the first few days after the umbilical cord is cut.
-It appears to be a tiny red lump and is sometimes covered in light yellow or clear discharge.
-This painless lump eventually hardens, resembling a little ball of skin inside the baby’s navel.
+A more common condition is an umbilical granuloma, in which a swollen piece of skin forms in the belly button in the first few days after the umbilical cord is cut.
+It appears to be a tiny red lump, sometimes covered by a pale yellow or clear discharge; this painless lump eventually hardens and resembles a little ball of skin inside the baby’s navel.

 Did you know that an innie can change into an outie during pregnancy?
-In the second or third trimester, the rapidly expanding uterus puts pressure on the tummy, pushing the belly button outward.
-However, the pressure goes away once the baby is delivered, and over the next few months, the belly button will slowly go back to its normal size and protrusion.
+In the second or third trimester, the rapidly expanding uterus exerts pressure on the abdomen and pushes the belly button outward.
+However, the pressure eases after the baby is delivered, and over the next few months, the navel will slowly return to its normal size and protrusion.

-In spite of being such a beautiful scar on our body, the belly button is also home to a lot of bacteria and cloth lint.
-Outies accumulate less cloth lint, since the lint does not find as easy a place to settle.
-However, innies are prone to getting dirty and must be washed regularly with soapy water to maintain good hygiene.
-Antibacterial products are not suggested, however, since they can kill the good bacteria living in the navel that protect it from other external germs.
+Despite being such a beautiful scar on our body, the belly button is also home to many bacteria and cloth lint.
+Outies accumulate less cloth lint.
+Innies are prone to getting dirty and must be washed regularly with soapy water to maintain good hygiene.
+However, antibacterial products are not recommended, as they can kill the good bacteria in the navel that protect it from other external germs.

-Navel piercing is not recommended, as it takes six to nine months to heal properly, as opposed to a few weeks required in other places, like the ears and nose.
-Wearing tight clothes can also irritate the piercing and may hinder the healing process.
+Navel piercing is not recommended as it takes six to nine months for it to heal properly, as opposed to a few weeks needed in other places such as ears and nose.
+Tight clothing can also irritate the piercing and may hinder the healing process.
 The navel, if not healed properly, may become prone to infections.